 The Smiths Album Reviews

-The Smiths’ 1984 debut is remarkably assured, with the group having figured out their signature sound, and if anything overusing it; the arrangements are homogeneous, and even a moderate alteration such as the addition of a harmonica to ‘Hand In Glove’ seems revolutionary in the context of the record.
-An average running time of more than four minutes for each track is too long for the stripped down sound, and some variations in style would have been welcome, and the result is a record that’s well-crafted, but less than the sum of its parts.
+The Smiths’ 1984 debut is remarkably assured, with the group already figuring out their signature sound.
+If anything they overuse it; the arrangements are homogeneous, and even a moderate alteration such as the addition of a harmonica to ‘Hand In Glove’ seems revolutionary in the context of the record.
+An average running time of more than four minutes for each track is too long for the stripped-down sound, and some variations in style would have been welcome, and the result is a record that’s well-crafted, but less than the sum of its parts.

 It’s the singles that stand out, mostly because they’re delivered with more energy – ‘This Charming Man’ (with the memorable line ‘Why pamper life’s complexities/When the leather run smooth on the passenger seat?’), ‘Hand In Glove’ and ‘What Difference Does It Make’ – while the low point is ‘Miserable Lie’, ending with a couple of uncomfortable minutes of Morrissey falsetto.

-Hatful of Hollow, released later in 1984, features six of these songs, some in improved stripped down BBC session form, and renders this album somewhat obsolete; as good as some of the remaining songs are, there’s little compelling reason to buy this if you already own Hatful.
+Hatful of Hollow, released later in 1984, features six of these songs, some in improved form, and renders this album somewhat obsolete.
+As good as some of the remaining songs are, there’s little compelling reason to buy this if you already own Hatful.

 Hatful of Hollow

-More like a compilation of available tracks than the proper followup to their debut, Hatful of Hollow flows well enough that it feels like a studio album.
-Five of the tracks are BBC Radio 1 recordings of material from their eponymous debut, while the group’s non-album singles to that point are also included.
+More like a compilation of available tracks than the proper follow-up to their debut, Hatful of Hollow flows well enough that it feels like a studio album.
+Five of these tracks are BBC Radio 1 recordings of material from their eponymous debut, while the group’s non-album singles to this point are also included.
 Hatful of Hollow is largely in the style of the debut, but with more diversity coming from the later singles, while the reworked songs are tangibly rawer than their original incarnations.

 Hatful of Hollow is a much stronger buy than their debut and contains many of the same tracks – unless you’re a hardcore fan, you might just want to skip the debut and start here.